 The Good University Guide takes into consideration a number of quality measures, including teaching and research quality, student experience, entry points and graduate prospects.
-We are pleased to see that our scores were particularly high in the area of student experience and graduate prospects giving us a total of 98%, with only UCL, Oxford and Cambridge with higher scores.
+We are pleased to see our scores were particularly high in the area of graduate prospects giving us a total of 99.3%, with only Oxford and Cambridge with higher scores.

 4th rank of the Department for research